-Nevertheless, N. Hamparţumian excavated most of the tombs during his 1961-1964 excavations.
-On the basis of the large number of tombs discovered - he identified 74 and researched 71 - the author of the excavations has the merit of having clearly defined the existence of the two necropolises in the area outside the walls - one earlier than the church, mainly dated, on the basis of the funerary inventory, to the 4th century and the first half of the 5th century AD, the second contemporary to the church, dated between the end of the 5th century and the beginning of the 7th century AD.
+having clearly defined the existence of the two necropolises in the area outside the walls - one earlier than the church, mainly dated, on the basis of the funerary inventory, to the 4th century and the first half of the 5th century AD, the second contemporary to the church, dated between the end of the 5th century and the beginning of the 7th century AD30.
 In 1956, Em.
-Popescu also identified 13 tombs, out of which he excavated eight.
+Popescu also discovered 13 tombs, out of which he researched eight.